ebradshaw/insight/README.md

 [![Build Status](https://travis-ci.org/ebradshaw/insight.svg?branch=master)](https://travis-ci.org/ebradshaw/insight)
 # Insight
-Insight is a Java agent for automatically aggregating request metrics from a Spring Boot application.
+Insight is a Java agent for automatically aggregating request metrics from a Servlet 3.0 based web container.
 For each request, we track the request time, the number of Strings allocated as well as the total memory allocated.
-It hooks into the web application runtime by injecting a special tracking filter into the Spring ApplicationContext.
+It hooks into the web application runtime by injecting a special tracking filter into each ServletContext.

 The individual requests as well as aggregate data can be viewed at `localhost:8081/index.html`.